rjain-pivotal/spring-boot-workshop/README.md

 To make it easier to push updates to Pivotal Cloud Foundry, let’s create a manifest file.

-1. Create a file called manifest.yml and put it in the same folder that contains the pom.xml file.
+1. Create a file called manifest.yml and put it in the same folder that contains the build.gradle file.

 2. Edit the contents of this file to contain the following: